 “13.
 Notices and Communications.

-All notices, Confirmations, and other communications in connection with the Agreement shall be in writing (except as otherwise provided in Paragraph 3(a), and sent or transmitted by hand delivery, overnight mail service, or certified mail (postage prepaid, return receipt requested), telex, or telefacsimile, to the addresses specified in Annex II, or to such other address as may be designated by notice to the other party sent in the manner set forth above.
+All notices, Confirmations, and other communications in connection with the Agreement, except with respect to margin calls, shall be in writing (except as otherwise provided in Paragraph 3(a), and sent or transmitted by hand delivery, overnight mail service, or certified mail (postage prepaid, return receipt requested), telex, or telefacsimile, to the addresses specified in Annex II, or to such other address as may be designated by notice to the other party sent in the manner set forth above.
 Such notices shall be deemed to have been duly received when delivered by hand, except that notices sent (1) by telex shall be deemed received when the appropriate answerback is received, (2) by certified or registered mail (airmail, if overseas) or the equivalent (return receipt requested and postage prepaid) shall be deemed received on the date that mail is delivered or its delivery is attempted, (3) by telefacsimile shall be deemed received when receipt is confirmed by return telefacsimile, provided that notice sent by telefacsimile received by the recipient after its normal business hours on a business day shall be deemed to be received on the following business day, and (4) by recognized overnight mail service (e.g. Federal Express) shall be deemed received the business day after it is sent if sent for next day delivery to a U.S. address or other address in North America.”

 8. Non-assignability.
-Paragraph 15(a) of the Agreement is hereby amended by: (i) adding in the second line thereof after the words “other party,” the words “(which consent will not be unreasonably withheld or delayed)”; and (ii) adding the following at the end thereof:
+Paragraph 15(a) of the Agreement is hereby amended by adding the following sentence after the first sentence in Subsection (a):

-“For purposes of this Paragraph, the non-transferring party’s withholding of consent to a proposed transfer will not be deemed to be unreasonable if, without limitation: an Event of Default with respect to the transferring party or the proposed transferee will exist following such transfer; the creditworthiness of the proposed transferee is materially weaker than that of the transferring party immediately prior to such transfer, unless the transferring party provides a satisfactory guaranty or credit support to the non-transferring party; the non-transferring party will be required to gross up its payments to the proposed transferee or receive payments from the proposed transferee net of withholding or deduction that would not otherwise be required hereunder or under applicable law in the absence of the proposed transfer; the proposed transferee does not satisfy the criteria that the non-transferring party applies in deciding whether to offer or make an extension of credit or to enter into transactions similar to the Transactions subject to the proposed transfer; or the proposed transfer would adversely affect the nontransferring party’s netting rights hereunder or under applicable law.”
+"(c)" However, Enron North America Corp. may transfer its rights and obligations under this Agreement, in whole but not in part, to any Affiliate so long as the obligations of such Affiliate are guaranteed by Enron Corp., provided that such transfer will not give rise to an Event of Default."
+[Alternate: "However, any Affiliate of Enron North America Corp. may assume its rights and obligations under a Master Repurchase Agreement executed by UBS Warburg LLC and the Enron North America Corp.
+Affiliate identical to this Agreement, so long as the obligations of such Affiliate are guaranteed by Enron Corp."]

 9. Miscellaneous.

-(a) Each party hereby agrees to deliver the following documents at the execution of this Agreement:

-(i) certified incumbency certificate or other evidence of authority and specimen signatures with respect to each party and its respective signatories executing this Agreement; and
+(a) Each party hereby agrees to deliver at the execution of this Agreement a certified incumbency certificate or other evidence of authority and specimen signatures with respect to each party and its respective signatories executing this Agreement.

-(ii) a Secretary's or Assistant Secretary's Certificate (i) certifying resolutions of each party's board of directors or other governing body authorizing this Agreement and the Transactions contemplated hereby and (b) copies of each party’s Articles of Incorporation and Bylaws (or constituent documents) and (ii) authorizing a specified person or persons to execute and deliver (as appropriate) on its behalf this Agreement, the annexes, schedules, and attachments hereto or thereto, and the documents incorporated by reference herein or therein.